top of page

 Quality Of Original PV System

-Many solar companies are reluctant to add new panels to an old system, especially if they aren’t the original installer.
+Many solar companies are reluctant to add new panels to an existing system, especially if they aren’t the original installer.
 They may be concerned about voiding solar equipment warranties, code violations, wiring errors, or low-quality installations.
 If your solar company didn’t install the original solar panels, it’s important to consider what issues you may encounter.

 Solar Incentives When Adding Solar Panels